TandemChat/landing/legal/Privacy Policy.md

 *Note: Please be aware that only our Terms of Service and Privacy Policy in English are legally binding.
 While translations of these documents may be provided for your convenience, they are translated by the community and are thus not legal documents.*

-This Privacy Policy applies to the official instance of Revolt, available at revolt.chat.
+This Privacy Policy applies to the official instance of Tandem, available at tandemchat.ru.
 Self-hosted instances may choose to adopt this Privacy Policy if they wish.

 ### Introduction